Nebo15/qbill.docs/source/includes/_fundings.md

 # Fundings

+(TODO: We can replace this with special "Funding" account with unlimited balance.)

 Funding allows to top-up any balance in a system.
 Basically this is an equivalent for an money emission, where all generated funds will be sent to specific system account.

 ## Create a Funding operation